english/goldfinch_jewellery/source/contact.html.markdown

 ![Map](/images/map.png)

-If you would like more information or are interested in commissioning a piece of work please contact Lucy Ramsbottom
+If you would like more information or are interested in commissioning a piece of work please contact Lucy Ramsbottom.

 **Tel:** 0771623596
 **Email:** <lucy@goldfinchjewellery.co.uk>